SysKitTeam/docs-point/faq/security-self-assessment.md

 ---
-description: This article describes how we use the Consensus Assessments Initiative Questionnaire (CAIQ) to assess our security posture and provide transparency for security control.
+description: This article describes how we use the Consensus Assessments Initiative Questionnaire Lite (CAIQ-Lite) to assess our security posture and provide transparency for security control.
 ---

+We use the Consensus Assessments Initiative Questionnaire Lite (CAIQ-Lite) from the Cloud Security Alliance as a baseline mechanism to express our security posture in real terms and provide security control transparency.

+We've made this publicly available to help customers assess our security posture for their vendor management initiatives.
+Please get in touch with our security people at support@syskit.com if you have any questions or concerns.

 | Category | Control Heading | Original ID | Question | Answer | Comments |